Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Symptoms of tarsal coalition don't usually appear until a child reaches around 10 years of age as that is when their bones start to mature.

-Up until this point, much of the foot structure is cartilage which gradually changes and hardens, through a process called ossification, to bone.
-If a coalition structure is present, it ossifies too.
+Up until this point, much of the foot structure is soft cartilage which gradually changes and hardens, through a process called ossification, to bone.
+If there is a coalition structure present, it will ossify too.

 This ossification happens at different ages depending on which bones are involved:

 Prior to ossification, people don't usually develop any symptoms of tarsal coalition.
-But once the area starts to harden it may start to cause problems.
+But once the area starts to harden it may start to cause problems and heel pain may develop.

 Only around one quarter of people who have tarsal coalition will get symptoms from it, in most cases it goes completely unnoticed.
 Many only experience symptoms in adulthood or if they develop secondary conditions such as arthritis or suffer from a foot injury.